Exaphis/debian-crossgrading/INSTRUCTIONS.md

 # python3 crossgrade.py amd64 --second-stage
 ```

+If a `PackageNotFoundError` is raised, use `--dry-run` with `--force-unavailable` to list all packages that cannot be crossgraded.

 Most likely, some packages (e.g. `linux-image-686-pae`) will not have amd64 versions.
-If so, use the --force-unavailable flag to perform the crossgrade anyway.
+If the packages do not need to be crossgraded, remove the packages manually and re-run the command.
+Alternatively, use the `--force-unavailable` flag to perform the crossgrade anyway.

-TODO: dry run option

-After this point, apt and dpkg should no longer complain about any broken/unconfigured packages.
+After the second stage is complete, apt and dpkg should no longer complain about any broken/unconfigured packages.
 If any still remain, fix them manually.

 #### Third stage -- cleanup

-Removes all packages now deemed unnecessary by apt.
+Remove all packages now deemed unnecessary by apt.

 ```
 # apt autoremove
 ```

-Removes all packages in the given architecture (i386).
+Remove all packages in the given architecture (i386).

 ```
 # python3 crossgrade.py amd64 --third-stage i386